alvinypeng/d-house/README.md

 **Threads**

 Number of threads used in searching.
+Set this to the number of CPU cores available for best performance.

+**OnlineSyzygy**

+Allow D-house to probe the online [lichess](https://tablebase.lichess.ovh) 7-man Syzygy tablebase.

 # Run it
 D-house only uses the Python standard library, so you only need a working version of Python 3.9 or above.